 Totals to ensure accurate summation of savings

-In CY2020, we will supplement the above approach by conducting project documentation desk reviews to verify participation, installed measure quantities, and associated savings.

-To conduct a billing analysis in CY2021, Navigant will use a quasi-experimental design to confirm TRM savings estimates for groups of measures.
+To conduct a billing analysis (electric) in CY2021, Navigant will use a quasi-experimental design to confirm TRM savings estimates for groups of measures.
 We will not be evaluating the program via a randomized controlled trial because randomly assigned treatment and control groups are not part of the program’s design.

 Calculation of CPAS and Annual Savings